-ALWAYS Fill out an INCIDENT REPORT.
+ALWAYS fill out an INCIDENT REPORT.
 Whenever you have a problem situation, you should always fill out an incident report and make a copy for the library director or branch manager when applicable.
-Incident forms are available at all service desks.
+Incident forms are available at all service desks and on SharePoint -> Shared Documents -> Forms PDF -> Incident Report Form.